A Snow White Christmas (musical): El Portal Theatre 2011

 The show was first produced in 2011 at the El Portal Theatre in North Hollywood starring Lindsay Pearce in the title role, Erich Bergen as Prince Harry, and Marina Sirtis as the Wicked Queen.
 The show featured Neil Patrick Harris as the onscreen Magic Mirror.
 It received generally positive reviews.

 Pasadena Playhouse 2012

 The show was revived in December 2012 by the Pasadena Playhouse and featured Ariana Grande as Snow White, Curt Hansen as Prince Harry and Charlene Tilton as the Wicked Queen.
 The show once again featured Neil Patrick Harris as the onscreen Magic Mirror and received positive reviews.

 Salt Lake City 2013

 In 2013 the show was produced at the Rose Wagner Theatre in Salt Lake City starring David Osmond and Amy Whitcomb.
 The show featured Nigel Lythgoe as the onscreen Magic Mirror and received good reviews.

 Pasadena Civic Auditorium 2019

-In 2019 the show is being produced for a 10-year anniversary production by Lythgoe Family Panto.
-It features Michelle Williams, Neil Patrick Harris, Garrett Clayton and Jared Gertner.
-It was first played at the Duke Energy Center in North Carolina. and then moved to the Pasadena Civic Auditorium.
+In 2019, the show was being produced for a 10-year anniversary production by Lythgoe Family Panto.
+It features Michelle Williams, Neil Patrick Harris, Garrett Clayton and Jared GertnerIt was first played at the Duke Energy Center in North Carolina. and then moved to the Pasadena Civic Auditorium.